rustfoundation/foundation.rust-lang.org/news/q3-2022-update-a-recap-from-rebecca-rumb.md

 ### **Staffing & Administration**

-Following the HR groundwork we laid across [<u>Q1</u>](https://foundation.rust-lang.org/news/2022-05-03-a-good-start-to-the-year/) and [<u>Q2</u>](https://foundation.rust-lang.org/news/2022-07-27-what-has-the-foundation-been-up-to/), the Foundation team grew significantly in Q3 with the arrival of our new Infrastructure Engineer in September: [<u>Jan David</u>](https://foundation.rust-lang.org/news/2022-09-07-welcome-jan-david-rust-foundation-infrastructure-engineer/).
+Following the HR groundwork we laid across [Q1](https://foundation.rust-lang.org/news/2022-05-03-a-good-start-to-the-year/) and [Q2](https://foundation.rust-lang.org/news/2022-07-27-what-has-the-foundation-been-up-to/), the Foundation team grew significantly in Q3 with the arrival of our new Infrastructure Engineer in September: [Jan David](https://foundation.rust-lang.org/news/2022-09-07-welcome-jan-david-rust-foundation-infrastructure-engineer/).
 This is the first engineering hire to be made by the Foundation and we are thrilled to have Jan in the role.&nbsp;

 Jan is responsible for the operations of all currently supported and future infrastructure, including managing both existing tools and new development.
 Jan David will work directly with the Rust Infrastructure team in their daily activities and will help manage the relationship and efforts between that team and the Foundation.&nbsp;

 The hiring process for this position was a close collaboration with Rust Project leaders from application review, to interviews, to the usage of the Applied platform in an effort to remove bias throughout.
-We were pleased to continue this work at the start of Q4 with additional [<u>Communities Advocate</u>](https://foundation.rust-lang.org/news/welcoming-sage-griffin-rust-foundation-communities-advocate/) and [<u>Director of Communications &amp; Marketing</u>](https://foundation.rust-lang.org/news/2022-10-06-welcome-gracie-gregory-director-of-communications/) hires.&nbsp;
+We were pleased to continue this work at the start of Q4 with additional [Communities Advocate](https://foundation.rust-lang.org/news/welcoming-sage-griffin-rust-foundation-communities-advocate/) and [Director of Communications &amp; Marketing](https://foundation.rust-lang.org/news/2022-10-06-welcome-gracie-gregory-director-of-communications/) hires.&nbsp;

-In Q3, we also began the work of establishing an upcoming Security Engineer position, which is part of the Rust Foundation’s dedicated Security Initiative [<u>announced</u>](https://foundation.rust-lang.org/news/2022-09-13-rust-foundation-establishes-security-team/) in September (underwritten with support from the OpenSSF’s Alpha-Omega Initiative and Rust Foundation Platinum member JFrog).&nbsp;
+In Q3, we also began the work of establishing an upcoming Security Engineer position, which is part of the Rust Foundation’s dedicated Security Initiative [announced](https://foundation.rust-lang.org/news/2022-09-13-rust-foundation-establishes-security-team/) in September (underwritten with support from the OpenSSF’s Alpha-Omega Initiative and Rust Foundation Platinum member JFrog).&nbsp;

 The way the security team and its funding was announced raised some concerns about how it was communicated to the Project.
 Since then, options were discussed for a process to ensure that the Project feels informed and heard before similar announcements are made.
 We are currently collaboratively drafting a job description based on the feedback we have received from Project leadership and expect to publish the job listing and begin active recruitment soon.
 We are also actively increasing our communication with the Project beyond just the Security Initiative.